bshoshany/OGRePy/README.md

 * Easily keep track of all tensors created in a notebook session, including the relations between them - for example, see which metrics were created and which tensors are associated with each metric.
 * Export tensor components in TeX or Mathematica format.
 * Designed with speed and performance in mind, using optimized algorithms developed specifically for this package.
-* Clear and detailed documentation, with many examples, in both [Markdown](https://github.com/bshoshany/OGRePy/blob/master/README.md) and [Jupyter notebook](https://github.com/bshoshany/OGRePy/blob/master/docs/OGRePy_Documentation.ipynb) format.
+* Clear and detailed documentation, with many examples, in [Jupyter Notebook](https://github.com/bshoshany/OGRePy/blob/master/OGRePy/docs/OGRePy_Documentation.ipynb), [HTML](https://github.com/bshoshany/OGRePy/blob/master/OGRePy/docs/OGRePy_Documentation.html), and [PDF](https://github.com/bshoshany/OGRePy/blob/master/OGRePy/docs/OGRePy_Documentation.pdf) formats.
 * Open source.
 The code is extensively documented; please feel free to fork and modify it as you see fit.
 * Under continuous and active development.
 Bug reports and feature requests are welcome, and should be made via [GitHub issues](https://github.com/bshoshany/OGRePy/issues).